The Geometry of Superposition

 Fig 2.1: Packing Explorer (Drag Vectors to Minimize Coherence)

-The Gram matrix WTWW^T W makes the tension visible.
-Off-diagonal entries are the interferences, and the optimal configuration is the one that minimizes the worst case.
-In two dimensions the packing is tightly constrained, but the JL lemma says this constraint relaxes exponentially with dimension.
+The Gram matrix WTWW^T W makes the tension visible, since the off-diagonal entries are the interferences and the best configuration is the one that keeps the worst case small.
+In two dimensions the packing is tightly constrained, but the JL lemma says this constraint loosens exponentially as dimension grows.

 Phase transitions in representation

-The transition from dedicated to superposed is sharp, and the sharpness has structure that random matrix theory can detect.
+The jump from dedicated to superposed is sharp, and the sharpness has a structure that random matrix theory can pick out.

-In the dedicated regime WW has at most mm nonzero columns, so GG has rank m\leq m and the spectrum is mm values near 1 and nmn - m values at 0, cleanly bimodal.
+In the dedicated regime WW has at most mm nonzero columns, so GG has rank at most mm and the spectrum is mm values near 1 and nmn - m values at 0, a clean bimodal split.

-In the superposition regime, WW has n>mn > m nonzero columns packed almost-orthogonally.
-The eigenvalues spread into a continuous distribution between 0 and 1, governed by the Marchenko-Pastur law.
+In the superposition regime WW has n>mn > m nonzero columns packed almost-orthogonally, and the eigenvalues smear out into a continuous distribution between 0 and 1 that is governed by the Marchenko-Pastur law.

 Theorem (Marchenko-Pastur Law, 1967).